GMLC-TDC/HELICS/docs/user-guide/timing.md

 ## Exercises

-To get a reader some practice on how timing working in HELICS some exercises originally used as part of an in person tutorial are [available](./timing_exercise.md)
+To get a reader some practice on how timing working in HELICS some exercises originally used as part of an [in-person tutorial are available](./timing_exercise.md)